Page cover

 }

-Remember a plugin is an executable.
-Not much more to do now, other than start the thing up.
+A plugin is an executable.
+Not much more to do now, other than add a main func tp start the thing up.

 func main() {